Christmas is hard enough when you have extra mouths to feed

-This is an easy one to forget about.
-Luckily it isn’t a problem as you can buy gluten-free stock from most supermarkets and I tend to just buy only a gluten-free version and use it for everything, all the time, so I don’t accidentally do any harm!
+This is an easy one to forget about, but it could quickly ruin a gluten free Christmas.
+Luckily you can buy gluten-free stock from most supermarkets and I tend to buy only the gluten free version and use it for everything so I don’t accidentally do any harm!
 Most (not all) of the Knorr stock cubes and pots are gluten-free too.
 My favourite is Marigold Swiss Vegetable Bouillon Powder (which is also, bizarrely, available from Amazon) and most supermarkets.

 3. Roast Turkey

 My advice is to keep it simple to avoid accidentally adding gluten to the meal.
-Always buy an unstuffed turkey as many turkeys are stuffed and the breadcrumbs in the stuffing often contain gluten.
-Keep the prep basic using oil or butter, avoiding using any extra flavours for the skin such as stock (unless gluten-free) as these can contain gluten.
+Always buy an unstuffed turkey as many turkeys are stuffed and the breadcrumbs in the stuffing may contain gluten.
+Keep the prep basic using oil or butter, avoiding using any extra flavours for the skin such as stock (unless gluten free) as these can contain gluten.

 Homemade gravy often involves adding flour.
 If you need to cater for someone with a gluten intolerance then you can use cornflour instead as this doesn’t contain gluten.
 Alternatively, use gluten-free gravy granules to make a little individual jug just for them.